EkaanshArora/fullstack-typesafety-deck/slides.md

 #### It's why people like Typescript.
 #### The extent to which a programming language discourages or prevents type errors.
-#### Compiler red squiggly lines telling you you're makinga a mistake
+#### Compiler red squiggly lines telling you that you're writing a bug
 <img src="/images/squiggly.png" width=350>
 </v-clicks>